temporalio/documentation/docs/cli/index.md

 Bash auto-completion relies on `bash-completion`.

-Install the software with the steps provided [here](https://github.com/scop/bash-completion#installation), or use your preferred package manager on your operating system.
+Install the software with the steps provided in the [bash-completion README](https://github.com/scop/bash-completion#installation), or use your preferred package manager on your operating system.

-To view different bash versions, go [here](https://repology.org/project/bash-completion/versions).
+For more information, see [the Bash Completion page on Repology](https://repology.org/project/bash-completion/versions).